Restraining Order Violator Caught Burglarizing Teaneck Home, Officers Elbowed, Headbutted: PD

 The officers brought Williams to headquarters, where McGurr said he again tangled with police.

-Williams was again subdued before being charged with three counts of aggravated assault on a police officer, resisting arrest, obstruction, burglary and criminal mischief -- as well as contempt of court in connection with the break-in.
+Williams was subdued once more before being charged with three counts of aggravated assault on a police officer, resisting arrest, obstruction, burglary and criminal mischief -- as well as contempt of court in connection with the break-in.

 He has remained held in the Bergen County Jail awaiting a first appearance in Central Judicial Processing Court in Hackensack.